Managing Portlets (Ploud6)

 • Customized text, images, and links like your "Locations & Hours" information

 Portlets can be added to any page or folder on your site.
-Keep in mind that adding a portlet to a folder (for example, your "News & Events" folder) will cause that portlet to appear not just for that folder, but for any folder that's created within it (unless you choose to hide it in the child folder).
+Keep in mind portlet inheritance and adding a portlet to a folder (for example, your "News & Events" folder) will cause that portlet to appear not just for that folder but for any item that's created within it (unless you choose to block it in the child folder).
 Once created, a portlet can be modified, deleted, or moved above or below other portlets, but this can only be done from the location in which the portlet was created.

 Where was my portlet created?

 Because portlets can only be changed in the location where they were created, it is important to know how to find the correct folder or page.
-To do this, you can start from any location in which you can see the portlet.
+To do this, you can start anywhere you can see the portlet.

-1. Open a page on which the portlet you want to modify or delete is visible.
-Take note of its placement (right or left side of the screen) and position relative to the other visible portlets.
+1. Open a page where the portlet you want to modify or delete is visible.
+Note its placement (right or left side of the screen) and position relative to the other visible portlets.

-2. Scroll down to the bottom of the page and click on the Manage portlets link to go to the Portlet Management screen for that page.
+2. Scroll to the bottom of the page and click on the Manage portlets link to open the Portlet Management screen for that page.

 3. Portlets are represented here by the portlet's title.
 Look for the one that corresponds to the portlet you're interested in.

-4. If the portlet is listed under "Portlets assigned here" then it should have up/down arrows and an "X" next to its name, indicating that it was created here and can be modified on this page.
+4. If the portlet is listed under "Portlets assigned here," and you see up/down arrows and an "X" next to its name, that indicates that it was created at this location and it can be modified on this page.

-5. If the portlet is listed under "Parent portlets" this indicates that it was created at a higher-level location in your site's folder structure.
+5. If the portlet is listed under "Parent portlets," it was created at a higher-level location in your site's folder structure.
 There are two ways this can happen:

 1. If the page or folder you are currently editing is contained within a folder, you should see a "Go to parent folder" link in the middle of the page.